 While there are many different types of surgeries, they can be broadly categorized as restrictive, malabsorptive, or a combination of the two.
 These procedures can be performed in one of two ways, being open or laparoscopically.
 Let’s take a look.

 Open and Laparoscopic Methods

-With a laparoscopic procedure, the cuts are very small, about an inch in length each.
-As a result, most people can return home after just one or two days in hospital.
-Their at home recovery time is usually no longer than two weeks.
+With a laparoscopic procedure, the cuts are tiny, about an inch in length each.
 Scarring is significantly reduced, as is the chance of them developing complications.
+As a result, most people can return home after just one or two days in the hospital.
+Their at-home recovery time is usually no longer than two weeks.